I Was a Zionist Until I Fell in Love

 I was also a Zionist.
 I spent the summer of 1985 in Israel.
-On Shabbat, I attended an orthodox synagogue; I served a week in Gadna, the Israeli military youth program.
-I planned to return, serve in the Israel Defense Forces (IDF), and make Aliyah to Israel.
+On Shabbat, I attended an orthodox synagogue; I participated in Gadna, the Israeli military youth program.
+I planned to return, enlist in the Israel Defense Forces (IDF), make Aliyah to Israel.

 I planned to major in foreign affairs and go into the diplomatic corps.
 I studied Hebrew; I would help solve the Arab-Israeli conflict.
 But when I got to GWU and saw all these Arab students, I stayed away from them.
-They were the enemy.
+They were not partners in peace, they were my enemy.

 Then I met Ramzi Jamal, and everything changed.